muhammadghazal/explore_us_bikeshare_data/README.md

 # Explore-US-Bikeshare-Data
 ## Overview
-In this project,
-I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, I made use of Python to exploring data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 I wrote code to import the data and answer interesting questions about it by computing descriptive statistics. this code takes in raw input to create an interactive experience to present these statistics.
 ## What Software Do you Need?
 the following software requirements apply:
 - You should have Python 3, NumPy and Pandas installed using Anaconda